 - Chenonetta (goose-like duck) jubata (maned)

-- The brownish head and neck feathers, red-brown "mane" and black feathers on the hindquarters distinguish male Australian wood ducks.
-Males also have a white and metallic green speculum.
+- Male Australian wood ducks have a brownish head and neck feathers, red-brown "mane" and black feathers on the hindquarters.
+They also have a white and metallic green speculum.
 Females are brown and tan with distinctive stripes on their eye and cheek regions.

 - 25.4 to 29.0 cm (10 to 11.4 in.)